ansible-collections/netapp.ontap/README.md

 # Release Notes

 ## 20.6.0

 ### New Options
 - na_ontap_disks: `disk_type` option allows to assign specified type of disk.
 - na_ontap_firmware_upgrade: ignore timeout when downloading image unless `fail_on_502_error` is set to true.
+- na_ontap_info: `desired_attributes` advanced feature to select which fields to return.
+- na_ontap_info: `use_native_zapi_tags` to disable the conversion of '_' to '-' for attribute keys.
 - na_ontap_rest_info: `fields` options to request specific fields from subset
 - na_ontap_software_update: `stabilize_minutes` option specifies number of minutes needed to stabilize node before update.
+- na_ontap_ucadapter: `pair_adapters` option allows specifying the list of adapters which also need to be offline.
 - na_ontap_user: `authentication_password` option specifies password for the authentication protocol of SNMPv3 user.
 - na_ontap_user: `authentication_protocol` option specifies authentication protocol fo SNMPv3 user.
 - na_ontap_user: `engine_id` option specifies authoritative entity's EngineID for the SNMPv3 user.